Rise-of-The-Rookies/trevor.com/README.md

 ## 💡 Summary
 Trevor transforms everyday work into a **rewarding experience** by blending structure, motivation, and collaboration — empowering teams to perform better and grow together.

+---

+## 📄 License

+Copyright (c) 2025 The Rookies.
+All Rights Reserved.

+This project is proprietary and confidential.
+This Software is provided as a **DEMO PROTOTYPE** for evaluation and testing purposes only.

+**Permitted Uses:** Testing, evaluation, demonstration, and providing feedback.

+**Prohibited Uses:** Commercial use, modification, distribution, reverse engineering, or competitive use.

+See [LICENSE](LICENSE) for full terms and conditions.